NoxZZ/Ball-Tracking/README.md

 # Image Processing Using OpenCV Python
 This project aims at making a real-time computer vision system that tracks the exact motion of a ball in 3D using multiple cameras.
 This system is implemented using OpenCV.
-Ball tracking enables virtual replays, new game statistics, analysing gameplay, and other visualisations, which result in very new ways of experiencing and analysing cricket matches.
+Ball tracking enables virtual replays, new game statistics, analysing gameplay, and other visualisations, which result in very new ways of experiencing and analysing cricket and tennis matches.
 The ready acceptance of the system indicates the growing potential for multi-camera based real-time tracking in broadcast applications.
-This product is efficient enough that it works on an embedded device mounted with a PyCamera(tested already).
+This product is efficient enough that it works on an embedded device(Raspberry Pi/Beaglebone) mounted with a PyCamera(This setup has been tested successfully by me).

 # Project Overview
 Image Processing thus provides the instances of occurrences of ball over the entire frames of the video resulting into trajectory of the ball.